Europe's cities plan to combat mounting climate risk

 The report comes less than a week after a United Nations' summit in Rio de Janeiro failed to define clear sustainable development goals and left many convinced that local governments and businesses will have to lead efforts to improve the environment.

-The survey found that 17 European cities out of the 22 surveyed, or 77 percent, have completed or almost completed risk assessments to understand how climate change will affect them.
+The survey found that 17 European cities out of the 22 surveyed, or 77 percent, have completed or almost completed risk assesments to understand how climate change will affect them.

 Eighteen of the 22 European cities said they face "significant risks" arising from climate change and 54 percent of them see these risks as "severe" or "very severe".